sean-olson-e/Angular-and-the-ArcGIS-API-for-JavaScript/README.md

-# 2018 Esri Developer Summit: Building Mapping Apps using the ArcGIS API and Angular CLI
+# 2018 Esri Developer Summit:
+# Building Web Applications using the ArcGIS API and Angular CLI

-In this repository you will find code sample and support materials that will walk you through the implementation of ArcGIS API for JavaScript in Angular (2+) applications
+In this repository you will find code samples and support materials that will walk you through the implementation of ArcGIS API for JavaScript in Angular (2+) applications

-##Using this Repository
+## Using this Repository
 In addition to the simple *kick-start* implementation in the master branch, you will find more complex samples in the other branches of this repository.